Is the Hoover Dam Tour Worth It?

 Las Vegas may not be the first place you consider when planning a family trip, but that doesn't mean it shouldn't be on your list.
 There's no doubt that Sin City is perfectly situated for visiting an authentic smorgasbord of family-friendly attractions, including the Hoover Dam.
 The Hoover Dam is a fun and instructive excursion with various tour options, making it a great choice for your family's Vegas vacation.

-- It Is One of the Seven Modern Engineering Marvels
+It Is One of the Seven Modern Engineering Marvels

-Due to its "arch-gravity" construction, the Hoover Dam is thicker at the bottom (660 feet thick, to be exact) and thinner at the top (only forty-five feet thick).
+Due to its "arch-gravity" construction, the Hoover Dam is thicker at the bottom (660 feet thick, to be exact) and thinner at the top (only 45 feet thick).
 It took 6.6 million tons of concrete to build, and it needed an elaborate, specialized cooling system to do it.
-The dam would still be cooling and hardening today if not for its cooling system.
+The dam would still be cooling and hardening today if not for that cooling system!

-- It Portrays How Nature and Humanity Interact
+It Shows How Nature and Humanity Interact

-The Hoover Dam continues to be a superb illustration of American innovation paired with the distinctive beauty of the American Southwest.
+The Hoover Dam continues to be a superb illustration of American innovation paired with the distinctive beauty of the Southwest US.
 Few places in the world have a clear meeting point between man and nature, which is one of the many reasons the Hoover Dam is such a popular tourist destination.

 Without seeing it for yourself, it’s difficult to picture Depression-era engineers modifying the flow of the great Colorado River in such a drastic way.
 Yet, man and nature managed to come together in such glorious fashion, and continue to do so to this day.